97Prakhar/CagG-Project/README.md

 # Steps for running the server

-Step 1: Go to bin folder inside MongoDB folder where MongoDB is installed on system using command:
+Step 1: Go to bin folder inside MongoDB folder where MongoDB is installed on system using command (generally installed in Program Files):

-cd C:\Program Files\MongoDB\Server\4.2\bin
+cd <MongoDB Folder Path>

 Step 2: Make a folder named "data" in the project folder.
 Run server using command:

-mongod.exe --dbpath c:\Users\hi\Desktop\CagG-Project\CagG-Project\data
+mongod.exe --dbpath <Data Folder Path>

 # Steps for running Backend